 - Dryadella simula

 - Lepanthopsis astrophora ‘Stalky’

 - Phalaenopsis parishii

 Four of these miniature orchids – Angraecum equitans, Diplocaulobium abbreviatum, Domingoa purpurea, and Masdevallia decumana, were included in my original planting of this terrarium eight months ago.
 I then added the Lepanthopsis astrophora ‘Stalky’ specimen in January 2016.
-On the 9th April 2016, I then added Bulbophyllum falcatum ‘Minor’, Dryadella simula, and Masdevallia rechingeriana, and on the May 2016, I added Phalaenopsis parishii – which had been growing in another of my terrariums.
-On the 26th May 2016, I added Mediocalcar decoratum to this terrarium.
+On the 9th April 2016, I then added Bulbophyllum falcatum ‘Minor’, Dryadella simula, and Masdevallia rechingeriana, and on the 26th May 2016, I added Phalaenopsis parishii – which had been growing in another of my terrariums.
+On the 26th May 2016, I also added Mediocalcar decoratum to this terrarium.

 You can see the full planting list for this terrarium here, where you’ll find the full details of where I have purchased all of my miniature orchids, moss and the cork I have used inside this terrarium.